 There was a golden triangle of influence in the mid-’60s as The Beatles began their transition from Pop superstars to Psychadelic weirdos changing music forever in the process.
 It began with Rubber Soul which blew the minds of pretty much everybody who heard it in 1965, not the least of which was Brian Wilson, the leader of a similar, harmony-focused boy band ancestor called The Beach Boys.
-The moment when he finished listening to the last song of Rubber Soul, he realized that his group’s focus on music had been all wrong, and set out to create his masterpiece: Pet Sounds.
-It wasn’t anywhere near as famous or world-altering, but Pet Sounds qualitatively exceeded its inspiration.
-Where The Beatles were often singing about random nonsense that they experienced while Day Tripping on LSD, Brian Wilson and company stuck to subject matter that all are able to understand and relate to: Loneliness.
+The moment when he finished listening to the last song of Rubber Soul, he realized that his group’s focus on music had been all wrong, and set out to create his masterpiece: Pet Sounds, which exceeded its inspiration by leaps and bounds with its mix of simmering, psychadelic harmonizing, whimsical atmosphere and earnest lyricism.
+Where Rubber Soul, and, particularly, Revolver were sprawling records filled with heady musical explorations and nonsensical lyrics, Pet Sounds adheres to more relatable subject matter: Loneliness.
 Longing.
-Hopelessly helpless love.
+Hopeless romanticism.
 Depression.
 Anxiety.

 While the group’s harmonies are painstakingly perfect, the real star of the show is the aquatic, dreamy orchestration that ensures each track is dripping in emotion.
-Classics like “God only Knows” and “Caroline, No” need that strange, harpsichord track or that accordion intro.
-Otherwise they’d just be songs.
-But with consonancy and Phil Spector-influenced production (Wilson was also blown away by The Ronettes’ classic “Be My Baby”) they become fresh and unique.
-Even instrumentals like “Let’s Go Away for Awhile.” benefit from Brian Wilson’s focus on aural perfection; it’s a kind of musical Rorschach test, as with the absence of words, Wilson isn’t telling his listeners how to feel when they hear this song, he’s allowing them to express themselves through his art.
+Classics like “God only Knows” and “Caroline, No” need that strange, harpsichord track or that accordion intro; otherwise they’d just be songs.
+But with Wilson’s Spector-influenced production they become fresh and unique.
+Even instrumentals like “Let’s Go Away for Awhile” benefit from Brian Wilson’s focus on aural perfection; it’s a kind of musical Rorschach test.
+With the absence of words, Wilson didn’t tell his listeners how to feel.
+Instead, he opened the door for self-expression like many of the great artists.